csh970605/csh970605.github.io/_posts/2023-03-11-Face-Recognition.md

 <br>
 <br>
 Using these binary numbers, we can extract texture features for each pixel.<br>
-Extracting Local Binary Patterns (LBPs) can result in specific patterns appearing in specific parts of an image. <br>
+Extracting Local Binary Patterns (LBP) can result in specific patterns appearing in specific parts of an image. <br>
 It uses these patterns to recognize objects or faces in images.<br>

 There are more details in [LBPH](https://csh970605.github.io/posts/LBPH) post.